vsmac/Linux_Essentials/split-commands/README.md

 split -b
 # example "split -b 1m test txt"  used to split a file into smaller parts based on a specified size in bytes.

-split d
+split -d
 # example "split -d -l 5 test txt" is used to split a file into smaller parts with numeric  suffixes